pulkit-jasti/Mente-medica/README.md

 # mente_medica
-Welcome to the official repository of the project Mente_Medica from team Bit_Bots.
+Welcome to the official repository of the project Mente_Medica from team Bit_Bots..